Flippchen/PorscheInsight-CarClassification-AI/README.md

 </details>

 ### ToDos
-- [ ] Display the mask of the predicted car
 - [ ] Build an ensemble model
 - [ ] Switch to Google Cloud function/use S3 bucket/compress image
 - [ ] Improve pre_filter model